In May 2011, two plainclothes officers from the Canton Police Department arrived at the Ingersoll Airport with minutes to spare.

-Page 2 of 3 - “There’s no ongoing judicial oversight as to how those funds are spent,” Futterman said.
+“There’s no ongoing judicial oversight as to how those funds are spent,” Futterman said.
 “The reality is that the law enforcement has a significant amount of discretion, because in terms of how they can be used, (the law) is written quite broadly.”

 And since the funds don’t come from taxpayers, there isn’t a requirement to report how they are spent, said McDonough County State’s Attorney James Hoyle.

 “I have full discretion on that, but three years ago, I started to put it into the budget each year so the public gets to see it,” Hoyle said.
 “I try to keep it as drug-related as possible.”

 As part of the county with the highest spending in drug forfeiture funds over the past year, Hoyle’s office spent $3,800 on five new computers, $1,590 on paper and gave $2,000 to other drug enforcement agencies.

 “We replaced the computers in the office because almost everyone touches drug cases at one point or another,” Hoyle said.
 “For drug prosecutions, typing charges on the computer, search warrants, preparing notices — everyone’s computer works with drug cases.”

 The three law enforcement agencies in McDonough County — the sheriff’s office, state’s attorney and the Macomb Police Department — spent a total of $59,578 in drug forfeiture funds in the past year, accounting for almost one third of spending in the region.